17ansari/Power-BI/NZ_Trade_Insights_Report/README.md

 This project showcases an end-to-end Power BI solution built from raw data to advanced insights.
 It combines business logic, data storytelling, and technical skills into a single interactive report — ready to be embedded, published, or used in executive reviews.

 ---

-> 🧾 **Note:** This project is part of my professional portfolio and is included on my resume.